-- An innovative, co-created approach to public engagement that involved over 100 people, and brought research to life in an immersive online workshop to explore - A multidisciplinary team worked together with 6 co-creators (members of public) workshops and carry out research - Community hosts were recruited from under-represented groups.
+- An innovative, co-created approach to public engagement that involved over 100 people, and brought research to life in an immersive online workshop to explore conversations about healthy environments. - A multidisciplinary team worked together with 6 co-creators (members of public) to design the project, create films, hold workshops and carry out research. - Community hosts were recruited from under-represented groups.
 These community hosts each recruited up to 9 participants from their own communities.